 ― Benjamin Mee-We Bought a Zoo

-I have never seen the movie but would like to, so when I read that quote and thought how true.
+I have never seen the movie but maybe now I will.
+When I read that quote and thought how true.
 I couldn’t have read it at a better time.
-I was having one of those days when all I wanted to do was have a melt down and if I was a baby I’m sure I would have.
-You know those days you wake up maybe a little crabby and all the normal things that you do in the morning with out effort take effort and don’t go smooth.
-You start to wonder if you should have stayed in bed but you can’t because life goes on even if its not smoothly.
+I was having one of those days when having a meltdown sounds pretty good and if I was a baby, I’m sure I would have.
+You know those days you wake up maybe a little crabby and all the normal things that you do in the morning without effort take effort and don’t go smooth.
+You start to wonder if you should have stayed in bed, but you can’t because life goes on even if it’s not smoothly.

 This was were I was at but trying to make the best of it when I read that quote.
 My mind went into over drive I thought I have 20 seconds to be kind and not have a crabby attitude.
 I think that was the longest 20 seconds I have had in awhile but I made it through.
 I moved on with a little more of my day with that thought of I can be nice for 20 seconds and for me on a crabby day that is real courage.